AntonyLoose/attractor-generator/README.md

 A web application that allows you to generate and visualise attractors in 3D for dynamical systems.

 You can find a live demo [here](https://antonyloose.github.io/attractor-generator/).
+For simplicity, this demo serves all the files in the root of the repository, allowing me to avoid some build steps.

 ## Running the Application